 Before Joe DiMaggio played a regular-season game for the Yankees, Daniel anointed him “the successor to Babe Ruth.”
 In DiMaggio’s first year, Daniel prepared a profile of the new savior and the World-Telegram advertised it in advance.
 But while Daniel was writing his piece, another paper offered the rookie $3,000—nearly half his salary—for his life story.
 Daniel told him the World-Telegram could not pay him any money.
 DiMaggio replied, “You got here first, and you are entitled to the story.”
 Daniel became one of the Yankee Clipper’s biggest boosters.

 Controversy surrounds some of Daniel’s decisions as official scorer during DiMaggio’s 56-game hitting streak in 1941.
 Daniel said he scored 21 of the games.
 On July 1 DiMaggio went hitless in his first two times at bat against Boston.
 On his third try he topped a grounder to Red Sox third baseman Jim Tabor.
 DiMaggio slipped and fell to his knees as he broke from the batter’s box, but Tabor threw the ball away.
 Daniel scored it a hit, then growled, “Damn you, DiMaggio.
 Hit ’em clean.”
 The scorer’s call didn’t matter; DiMaggio rapped a clean single later in the game, his 43rd straight, and tied Willie Keeler’s ancient record in the second game of that day’s doubleheader.
 DiMaggio said later, “That was one of the few times I got a break from the scorer on a questionable play.
 Instead of giving me the benefit of the doubt—not that I was asking for it—they usually made sure it was a clean hit.”
-Daniel gave DiMaggio hits in two games on balls that White Sox shortstop Luke Appling couldn’t handle; some other writers thought both calls were questionable.
+Daniel credited DiMaggio with hits in two games on balls that White Sox shortstop Luke Appling couldn’t handle; some other writers thought both calls were questionable.
 The next spring Daniel told DiMaggio, “There was just as much pressure on me and the scorers around the league not to cheapen the streak.”
 Daniel later insisted, “I never favored him one iota and made him get his hits as I saw them.”

 Daniel was never shy about offering advice to teams and players.
-After the American League won the 1946 All-Star Game he wrote, “The events that transpired yesterday in Fenway Park make it clear that the National League is in imminent danger of becoming a minor league unless immediate steps are taken.”
+After the American League won the 1946 All-Star Game, 12-0, he wrote, “The events that transpired yesterday in Fenway Park make it clear that the National League is in imminent danger of becoming a minor league unless immediate steps are taken.”
 But when the Cardinals won that fall’s World Series, he wrote, “The autumn classic demonstrated once again that the National League has a distinct margin of superiority over the junior circuit.”
 Another writer gibed, “In July you stick it to the National League and in October you kick the Americans around.
 What is this?”

 “I've warned them both,” Daniel replied.
 “Now they're on their own.”